AviatrixSystems/Docs/HowTos/ingress_protection_firenet_paloaltogcp.rst

 Now that the load balancer is created, you must create a NAT rule for the firewall to answer those probes destined for the frontend IP address of the load balancer.

 In the firewall UI, create a DNAT rule for each frontend IP, to ensure that the health check will work.

-Then create a DNAT/SNAT rule for each application to DNAT/SNAT traffic to the actual application IP in the Spoke.
+Next, create a DNAT/SNAT rule for each application to DNAT/SNAT traffic to the actual application IP in the Spoke.
 The following screenshot shows an example for these rules.

 This example uses the following parameters: